-- (a) The Customer will order Products from the Supplier using a mutually agreed ordering system.
-Each such order placed by the Customer will be an "Order" for the purposes of this agreement, except to the extent that any such order is validly cancelled by the Customer or rejected by the Supplier in accordance with each party's respective rights under this agreement. - (b) Subject to clause 6(c), each Order is binding on the Customer upon receipt by the Supplier and cannot be withdrawn or varied without the Supplier's written consent. - (c) The Supplier and Customer will agree to an "Order Roster Schedule" for set days for the Order to be received by the Supplier.
+(a) The Customer will order Products from the Supplier using a mutually agreed ordering system.
+Each such order placed by the Customer will be an "Order" for the purposes of this agreement, except to the extent that any such order is validly cancelled by the Customer or rejected by the Supplier in accordance with each party's respective rights under this agreement.

+- (b) Subject to clause 6.1(c) and clause 6.2, each Order is binding on the Customer upon receipt by the Supplier and cannot be withdrawn or varied without the Supplier's written consent. - (c) The Supplier and Customer will agree to an "Order Roster Schedule" for set days for the Order to be received by the Supplier.
 Any Orders placed prior to and up until 24 hours before the Order Roster Schedule cut-off, are able to be amended by communication from the Customer to the Supplier.

-Subject to clause 3.4(c), the Supplier reserves the right not to accept any Order (or part thereof) if the Supplier is unable to fulfil the Order due to a stock shortage.
+Subject to clause 3.4(c), the Supplier reserves the right not to process any Order (or part thereof) if the Supplier is unable to fulfil the Order due to a stock shortage that reduces the total Cartons Ordered below the minimum order quantity detailed in clause 6.2.